 Back in 1964, Isaac Asimov, the creator of the well-known “Three Laws of Robotics” predicted that in 2014 we would be moving around in flying cars.
-His predictions were close, as there are some projects that are close to reach this prediction.
+His predictions were close, as there are some projects that are close to reaching this prediction.
 However, the already finished projects cannot really be considered “flying cars”, and it will take some time to look at the sky and see what Asimov described.

-We have witnessed some attempts of creating flying vehicles, but they were more a mix of existing vehicles than real flying ones.
+We have witnessed some attempts at creating flying vehicles, but they were more a mix of existing vehicles than real flying ones.
 One example is the Pal-V, a mix between a car and a regular helicopter that can reach up to 180 km/h.
 Another example is the Maverick, a hybrid of a buggy and a paraglider.
-There has also appeared some efforts to put together a plane with a car, such as Carplane, AeroMobil and Terrafugia.
+There has also appeared some efforts to put together a plane with a car, such as Carplane, AeroMobil, and Terrafugia.
 Nevertheless, all these examples have probed not to be the proper path to follow.

 — AeroMobil (@aeromobil) May 25, 2017

-Although some people, such as the PayPal co-founder Peter Thiel, have charged against Silicon Valley for the lack of ambition in this field, big companies and start-ups are working to fulfil Isaac Asimov predictions.
+Although some people, such as PayPal co-founder Peter Thiel, have charged against Silicon Valley for the lack of ambition in this field, big companies and start-ups are working to fulfill Isaac Asimov’s predictions.
 We have already shown some examples in one of our previous posts and today we want to show you some new projects, which are following a new path.
 This new path is moving towards drone-based vehicles.
 Here, there is still a lot to do with its autonomy, as it is the biggest issue that they are facing now, an issue that is being solved by using gas or oil.

 In the mentioned article we spoke about the flying motorbike from ByeGravity and we have also spoken about the one created by the well-known inventor Colin Furze.
 However, these two examples have been overtaken by Kitty Hawk.